-To apply to become an on-call firefighter please click and complete the online application form for your desired station below:
+To apply to become an on-call firefighter please follow this link and complete the online application form for your desired station.

 You may have already visited your local station, if you haven't visited the station yet please still complete the application and someone from the station will contact you.
 We would encourage you to visit the station your are applying for.